jura02/cdff-buildconf/README.md

 config.yml:
   Autoproj can be parametrized by build options.
 This file is where your previous choices for these options are saved.
 You should not change it manually.
-  If you need tou change an option, run
+  If you need to change an option, run
     autoproj reconfigure

 overrides.yml: